doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 > 2. Waits for its readers to complete critical sections of working with the data behind the original pointer.
 > 3. Frees (or otherwise rearranges) memory section after all the existing readers reported that their critical sections are completed.

+## Doppelgang Paradox

+Q: If stderr is stdout is stdin, how come they can be distinguished as stuff gets output into those?
+A: It can't unless you reattach fds to something else.

 ### Then Why Don't STDINs of Different Terminal Windows Pollute Each Other?

 TODO explore and explain the source code that shows how pty sets up fd 0, 1, 2.